yasseralaa/Y-DB/README.md

 **Description**

-    -a Python module that uses the PostgreSQL database to keep track of players and matches in a game tournament.
+    - A Python module that uses the PostgreSQL database to keep track of players and matches in a game tournament.
     - The game tournament will use the Swiss system for pairing up players in each round.
     - players are not eliminated, and each player should be paired with another player with the same number of wins, or as close as possible.